 Place your seed starting trays under grow lights after about 2 days

-for most plants starts and your will see them coming through about the third day.
-(Some plants have longer germination rates check the packet).
+You will see them coming through about the third day.

-I have had plant seedlings that grew an inch overnight because I wasn’t paying attention.
+I have had plant seedlings break the surface that grew an inch overnight because I wasn’t paying attention.

 Maintain this practice until you see the first set of true leaves appear.